mnovok/Computer-Graphics/README.md

 # Computer Graphics
-Lab works and semester project for course Computer Graphics
+Lab works in OpenGL and semester project for course Computer Graphics.